5 tips for choosing the best sunscreen for your skin

 2. Protects against ‘infrared rays’

-A good sunscreen will also protect against ‘infrared rays’ – IRA penetrate the skin more deeply than UVA and UVB rays, as they can pass through the skin’s deeper layers.
+A good sunscreen like the ones listed at online pharmacy UK Meds will also protect against ‘infrared rays’ – IRA penetrate the skin more deeply than UVA and UVB rays, as they can pass through the skin’s deeper layers.
 Infrared rays make the skin feel warm, and generate free radicals which cause the breakdown of collagen and speed up the process of skin ageing.
 Sunscreens which protect against IRA are therefore the best defence against sunburn, skin ageing and skin cancer.

 3. Has a sun protection factor 30 or higher